sommerfeld-io/vm-ubuntu-desktop/README.md

 # Help
 minikube

+# Startup
+minikube start

-# Startup with addons
+# Startup inside Vagrantbox
+# The hosts browser does not point to the VM when requesting e.g. the dashboard from 127.0.0.1
+# Remember to replace 127.0.0.1 with the Vagrantbox IP address
-minikube start --extra-config=apiserver.service-node-port-range=7000-7080
+minikube start --extra-config=apiserver.service-node-port-range=7000-7080 --extra-config=apiserver.bind-address=0.0.0.0
-minikube addons enable metrics-server minikube addons enable dashboard minikube addons enable ingress

 # Shutdown
 minikube stop